leehoanzu/color-classification/docs/train.md

 ### Finetuning the ConvNet

-* Load a pretrained model and reset final fully connected layer:
+* Load a pretrained model and reset final fully connected layer and define the optimizer and scheduler :

 ```python
 # Load pretrained model